Narudi Brathuku Natana

 Narudi Brathuku Natana is a 2024 Indian Telugu-language slice of life drama film written and directed by Rishikeshwar Yogi, and produced by People Media Factory.
 The film features Shivakumar Ramachandravarapu, Nithin Prasanna, Shruthie Jayan and Aiswarya Anil Kumar in important roles.

 The film was released on 25 October 2024.

+A rich boy with a successful father is not able to get into films even with his father's references.
+His father wants him to stop acting but he persists.
+He is not able to accept negative feedback.
+After a failed audition, in frustration he causes an accident.
+He does not feel any remorse for causing this.
+His only friends scolds him saying that he doesn't deserve his privilege.
+So, he leaves home goes to Kerala, gets robbed, makes new friends, has new experiences, finds his passion and comes back.